timescale/docs/use-timescale/services/resources.md

     you want to adjust.
 Navigate to the `Operations` tab, and go to the `Resources` section.
 1. Adjust the sliders for CPU and disk size as required.
-If you increase the disk size past a certain point, we also recommend increasing the CPU size to handle the increased disk size (although not required).
+If you increase the disk size past a certain point, you should also consider increasing the CPU size to handle the increased disk size, although this is not required.
 1. Review the new sizes and costs in the panel on the right-hand side, and click `Restart and apply` when you are happy with the changes.
 1. The resources take a few seconds to increase, and when the increase is